Nomophobia treatment

 • Alpha-theta neurofeedback has been used for anxiety and stress management.

-• This type of biofeedback involves enhancing alpha brainwaves (associated with relaxation) and theta brainwaves (associated with deep relaxation and creativity).
+• This biofeedback involves enhancing alpha brainwaves (associated with relaxation) and theta brainwaves (associated with deep relaxation and creativity).
 It could potentially help individuals achieve a calmer state, reducing nomophobia-related stress.

-• EEG biofeedback can complement traditional therapeutic approaches, such as Cognitive Behavioral Therapy (CBT).
+• EEG biofeedback can complement traditional therapeutic approaches like Cognitive Behavioral Therapy (CBT).

 • By incorporating neurofeedback, individuals may gain insights into the physiological aspects of their anxiety and enhance the effectiveness of cognitive strategies to manage nomophobia.